BBC Click is off to FutureFest this weekend and Phuket Island Radio has the whole story for you on Sunday morning from 9:30 am.

 What can we really expect from the emerging era of human enhancement?

 What does this mean for our identities and relationships?
-With personalised avatars that allow us to be, and find, the lover of our choice, how will this affect our social abilities in the real-world in the future?
+With personalized avatars that allow us to be, and find, the lover of our choice, how will this affect our social abilities in the real world in the future?

 This week we are joined by, Professor Andy Miah, Chair in Science Communication & Future Media, from the University of Salford, Manchester.
 The body technologist, Ghislaine Boddington, and Marie Horner, a Broadcast and Digital Programme Producer.